ast-grep/ast-grep.github.io/website/guide/quick-start.md

 # Quick Start

-You can unleash `ast-grep`'s power from your fingertips within few keystrokes at the command line!
+You can unleash `ast-grep`'s power at your fingertips in a few keystrokes on the command line!

-Let's try its power by rewriting some code in a moderately large codebase: [TypeScript](https://github.com/microsoft/TypeScript/).
+Let's see it in action by rewriting code in a moderately large codebase: [TypeScript](https://github.com/microsoft/TypeScript/).

-Our task is to rewrite old defensive code that checks nullable nested method calls to use the new shiny [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) `?.`.
+Our task is to rewrite old defensive code that checks nullable nested method calls to use the shiny new [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) `?.`.

 ## Installation
 First, install `ast-grep`.
 It is distributed by [npm](https://www.npmjs.com/package/@ast-grep/cli), [cargo](https://crates.io/crates/ast-grep), [homebrew](https://formulae.brew.sh/formula/ast-grep) and [macports](https://ports.macports.org/port/ast-grep/).
 You can also build it [from source](https://github.com/ast-grep/ast-grep#installation).